timrwilliams/documentation/Platform Documentation.md

 Since Memcached only allows flushing the complete cache you would lose all cached values.
 Including the DEP_VERSION in the key is an easy way to ensure that the cache is clear for new version without flushing.

-### Caching in new routing tier (*.cloudocntrolapp.com)
+### Caching in cloudcontrolapp.com routing tier

-New routing tier does not include caching components, so caching is not available by default.
-Although it is still possible to provide caching for static assets via cookieless domain as described above.
+`cloudcontrolapp.com` routing tier does not include caching components, so caching is not available by default.
+Although it is still possible to provide caching for static assets via cookieless domain as described [above](#caching-proxy).

 ## Scheduled Jobs and Background Workers